MicrosoftDocs/visualstudio-docs/docs/designers/walkthrough-create-a-wpf-desktop-application-connected-to-an-azure-mobile-service.md

      This sets the URL for the service to *https://wpfquickstart01.azure-mobile.net/*.

 4. In the **DATABASE** list, choose a database option.
-Since this is an application that probably won’t get a lot of usage, you might want to choose the **Create a free 20MB SQL database** option, or choose the free database already associated with your subscription.
+Since this is an application that probably won't get a lot of usage, you might want to choose the **Create a free 20MB SQL database** option, or choose the free database already associated with your subscription.

 5. In the **REGION** list, choose the data center where you want to deploy the mobile service, and then choose the **Next** (right arrow) button.